GolfEurope.com - Europe's Golf and Travel Authority

-GLENEAGLES, Scotland (April 13, 2007) — In less than a decade, Gleneagles, Scotland's historic heartland golf resort, will finally be in the international spotlight when it hosts the 2014 Ryder Cup Matches on its PGA Centenary Course.
+GLENEAGLES, Perthshire, Scotland -- Gleneagles -- Scotland's historic heartland golf resort -- will finally be in the international spotlight when it hosts the 2014 Ryder Cup on its PGA Centenary Course.

 At less than 6,800 yards from the championship tees, it might be too short these days for the world's best.
 For the rest of us, it's a near perfect blend of challenge and enjoyment.